jg-rp/python-jsonpath/docs/advanced.md

 ### Type System for Function Expressions

-[Section 2.4.1](https://datatracker.ietf.org/doc/html/draft-ietf-jsonpath-base-21#section-2.4.1) of the IETF JSONPath Draft specification defines a type system for function expressions and requires that we check that filter expressions are well-typed.
+[Section 2.4.1](https://datatracker.ietf.org/doc/html/rfc9535#name-type-system-for-function-ex) of RFC 9535 defines a type system for function expressions and requires that we check that filter expressions are well-typed.
 With that in mind, you are encouraged to implement custom filter functions by extending [`jsonpath.function_extensions.FilterFunction`](api.md#jsonpath.function_extensions.FilterFunction), which forces you to be explicit about the [types](api.md#jsonpath.function_extensions.ExpressionType) of arguments the function extension accepts and the type of its return value.

 !!! info